ARM-software/psa-arch-tests/api-tests/ff/README.md

 4. The tests are executed sequentially in a loop in the test_dispatcher function. <br />

 For details on test suite integration, refer to the **Integrating the test suite with the SUT** section of [Validation Methodology](../docs/Arm_PSA_APIs_Arch_Test_Validation_Methodology.pdf).

+## Security implication

+PSA FF test suite may run at higher privilege level.
+An attacker can utilize these tests as a means to elevate privilege which can potentially reveal the platform secure attests.
+To prevent such security vulnerabilities into the production system, it is strongly recommended that PSA FF test suite is run on development platforms.
+If it is run on production system, make sure system is scrubbed after running the test suite.

 ## License